trocco-io/embulk-input-kintone/README.md

-# Kintone input plugin for Embulk
+# kintone input plugin for Embulk
 [![Build Status](https://travis-ci.org/trocco-io/embulk-input-kintone.svg?branch=master)](https://travis-ci.org/trocco-io/embulk-input-kintone)

 ## Overview
-Kintone input plugin for Embulk loads app records from Kintone. embulk 0.9 is only supported due to the dependency of kintone-java-sdk 0.4.0, which requires java 8
+kintone input plugin for Embulk loads app records from kintone. embulk 0.9 is only supported due to the dependency of kintone-java-sdk 0.4.0, which requires java 8

+This plugin

 * **Plugin type**: input
 * **Resume supported**: no